 \end{enumerate} \end{thm}

-For a PCAF $A$ in the strict sense, we refer to the unique Borel measure $\mu \in \smooth_{1}$ satisfying \ref{2. item: Revuz correspondence} as the measure associated with $A$.
-Similarly, for $\mu \in \smooth_{1}$, we refer to a PCAF $A$ in the strict sense satisfying \ref{2. item: Revuz correspondence}, which is unique up to the equivalence relation, as the PCAF associated with $\mu$.
+For a PCAF $A$, we refer to the unique Borel measure $\mu \in \smooth_{1}$ satisfying \ref{2. item: Revuz correspondence} as the measure associated with $A$.
+Similarly, for $\mu \in \smooth_{1}$, we refer to a PCAF $A$ satisfying \ref{2. item: Revuz correspondence}, which is unique up to the equivalence relation, as the PCAF associated with $\mu$.
 The following result will be used in the proof of our main results.